Do you want to be an effective leader?

 Applying effective leadership principles in these situations works.
 It also boosts the confidence others have in you.
 That’s a key step in becoming a respected leader.

 To achieve this level of leadership, study the 8 habits of effective leaders described below.
-Practice them until they’re second nature.
+Practice them until their second nature.
 They’ll boost your effectiveness in the workplace significantly.

 1. Develop A Vision